-Th[e] statement in Baker, which referred to our past decisions holding congressional apportionment cases to be justiciable, we believe was wholly correct and we adhere to it.

-Mr. Justice Frankfurter's Colegrove opinion contended that Art.
-I, § 4, of the Constitution had given Congress 'exclusive authority' to protect the right of citizens to vote for Congressmen, but we made it clear in Baker that nothing in the language of that article gives support to a construction that would immunize state congressional apportionment laws which debase a citizen's right to vote from the power of courts to protect the constitutional rights of individuals from legislative destruction, a power recognized at least since our decision in Marbury v.
+Th[e] in statement Baker. which referred decisions past to our holding congressional apportionment cases to be justiciable, we believe was wholly correct and we adhere to it.
+Mr. Justice Frankfurter's Colegrove opinion contended that 4.
+Art.
+I. 8 of the Constitution had given Congress 'exclusive authority' to protect the right of citizens to vote for Congressmen, but we made it clear in Baker that nothing in the language of that article gives support to a construction that would immunize state congressional apportionment laws which debase a citizen's right to vote from the power of courts to protect the constitutional rights individuals from legislative destruction. a power recognized at least since our decision in Marbury v.
 Madison, 1 Cranch 137, 2 L.Ed.
 60, in 1803.
 Cf. Gibbons v.
 Ogden, 9 Wheat.
 1, 6 L.Ed.
-23 [(1824)].
-The right to vote is too important in our free society to be stripped of judicial protection by such an interpretation of Article I. This dismissal can no more be justified on the ground of 'want of equity' than on the ground of 'nonjusticiability.'
+23 [ (1824) ].
+The right to vote is too important in our free society to be stripped of judicial protection by such an interpretation of Article

+I. This dismissal can no more be justified on the ground of 'want of equity' than on the ground of 'non-justiciability.'
 We therefore hold that the District Court erred in dismissing the complaint.